Dave Dunn (American football)

-Playing Career
+Playing career

 Dunn played college football at the University of San Diego and was team captain his junior and senior years, all conference and team MVP while playing defensive line.

 Dunn signed and played professionally in 1991-1992 for the Graz Giants in the Austrian Football League.
 The Giants won the Austrian Bowl league championship and were 16-4 during his the two seasons.

 Coaching career

 Dunn began his college coaching career in 1990 at his alma mater, the University of San Diego, as defensive line coach.
 Afterwards, he moved to Indiana State University as outside linebackers coach.
 He then went to Harvard University, where he was the defensive line and strength coach.
 After Harvard, he moved to Florida Atlantic University as the running backs and special teams coach.

 His first job as head coach came in 2005, as he signed for Becker College.
 The following season, 2006, he was named head coach at the Catholic University of America.
-On may, 2016, he announced that he was stepping down from the position and moving on to Marshall University as an assistant coach.
+In May 2016, he announced that he was stepping down from the position and moving on to Marshall University as an assistant coach.